isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * We get fired if we challenge our manager's ancient wisdom.

 Only the first of these reasons is fundamental, so whenever possible, use exceptions to implement RAII, or design your RAII objects to never fail.
-When exceptions cannot be used, simulate RAII.
+When we can't use exceptions, simulate RAII.
 That is, systematically check that objects are valid after construction and still release all resources in the destructor.
 One strategy is to add a `valid()` operation to every resource handle: